ibm-cloud-docs/schematics/iam.md

 Learn how you can organize and simplify access to your workspaces by leveraging IAM access groups and {{site.data.keyword.cloud_notm}} resource groups.
 {: shortdesc}

-As the {{site.data.keyword.cloud_notm}} account owner, you want to ensure that you control user access to the {{site.data.keyword.bplong_notm}} workspaces and the actions that your users can perform. {{site.data.keyword.bplong_notm}} is designed to be used by teams that have access to resources in a specific {{site.data.keyword.cloud_notm}} resource group.
+As the {{site.data.keyword.cloud_notm}} account owner, you want to ensure that you control user access to the {{site.data.keyword.bplong_notm}} workspaces and the actions that your users can perform. {{site.data.keyword.bplong_notm}} is used by teams that have access to resources in a specific {{site.data.keyword.cloud_notm}} resource group.

 **What is a resource group and how does it help me organize my team?**</br>
 Assigning access to a particular {{site.data.keyword.cloud_notm}} service is a good way of allowing a user to work with a specific service in your account.
 However, when you build production workloads in the cloud, you most likely have multiple {{site.data.keyword.cloud_notm}} services and resources that are used by different teams.
 With resource groups, you can organize multiple services in your account and bundle them under one common view and billing process.
 To allow your team to work with these resources, you can assign IAM access policies to a resource group that allows them to view and manage the resources within a resource group.

-For example, let's say you have a team A that is responsible to manage an {{site.data.keyword.containerlong_notm}} cluster, and another team B that develops serverless apps with {{site.data.keyword.openwhisk}}.
+For example, you have a team A that is responsible to manage an {{site.data.keyword.containerlong_notm}} cluster, and another team B that develops serverless apps with {{site.data.keyword.openwhisk}}.
 Both teams use {{site.data.keyword.bplong_notm}} workspaces to manage their {{site.data.keyword.cloud_notm}} resources.
 To ensure workspace and resource isolation, you create a resource group for each team.
-Then, you assign the required permissions to each resource group, such as the **Manager** service access role to all workspaces in resource group A, but only **Reader** access to the workspaces in resource group B.
+Then, you assign the required permissions to each resource group.
+For example, the **Manager** service access role to all workspaces in resource group A, but only **Reader** access to the workspaces in resource group B.

 **Do my workspace and {{site.data.keyword.cloud_notm}} resources need to be in the same resource group?**</br>
 No. You can create different resource groups for your {{site.data.keyword.bplong_notm}} workspaces and {{site.data.keyword.cloud_notm}} resources.

 **What is the benefit of using IAM access group?** </br>
-To minimize the number of IAM access policies that you need to assign to individual users, you can create an [IAM access group](/docs/account?topic=account-groups) for each team, and assign them all necessary permissions to work with the resources in a resource group.
+To minimize the number of IAM access policies you need to assign an individual users. you can create an [IAM access group](/docs/account?topic=account-groups) for each team, and assign them all necessary permissions to work with the resources in a resource group.

 The following image shows how you can leverage IAM access groups and resource groups to organize permissions in your {{site.data.keyword.cloud_notm}} account.

 <img src="images/schematics-user-flow-rg.png" alt="Using resource groups and IAM access groups to organize access to {{site.data.keyword.bplong_notm}}" width="900" style="width: 900px; border-style: none"/>

 1. The account owner or an authorized administrator defines a team and creates an IAM access group for each team.
 2. The IAM access group is assigned access to resources within a specific resource group.
-For example access group A receives editor permissions for all resources in resource group A, but only viewer permissions for the resources in resource group B.
+For example, access group A receives editor permissions for all resources in resource group A, but only viewer permissions for the resources in resource group B.
 3. The account owner or an authorized administrator adds users to the IAM access group.
 All users automatically inherit the permissions of the IAM access group.

 ## Overview of {{site.data.keyword.bpshort}} service access roles and required permissions